 Gentleman, in modern culture the title has become to mean just about everyone, often used just as a polite form to address someone, in order not to offend.
 However it always seems to imply a certain degree of refinement in behavior and manners.
 The defining values have changed and keep changing as the society changes.
 For me the title has become to mean something pure, the ideal balance of zeitgeist and beauty of tradition.

-"A gentleman is one, who without any title, bears a coat of arms, or whose ancestors have been freemen" .
+How would you define a gentleman today? as opposed of the classic definition of "A gentleman is one, who without any title, bears a coat of arms, or whose ancestors have been freemen" .
 To what degree do you think it is something that should be manifested through someones style and taste, ones sartorial choices?

 How important would conservative thinking and style be to a gentleman.
 Is it something that is inherited in his base values or would you consider it rather a restriction of appreciation for eccentricity?